• 简体中文 简体中文 Chinese (Simplified) zh-hans

 Yes No Abstract Illustration

 1. Does Company follow the “Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies” to establish and disclose its corporate governance practices?
-V The Company has established “the Corporate Governance Best Practice Principles” in order to construct an effective corporate governance structure, to protect the interests of the shareholders, to strengthen the functions of the Board of Directors, to exploit the functions of independent directors, to respect the interests of stakeholders, and to improve information transparency, etc. in order to achieve important corporate governance principles.
+V The Company has established “the Corporate Governance Best Practice Principles” and disclosed in the MOPS and the company’s website.
+In order to construct an effective corporate governance structure, to protect the interests of the shareholders, to strengthen the functions of the Board of Directors, to exploit the functions of independent directors, to respect the interests of stakeholders, and to improve information transparency, etc. in order to achieve important corporate governance principles.

 No major difference.